mverboom/build/BUILD.md

 This is used to clone git repositories.
 This method provides version information.
 Only one directory will be created in the cache directory.
-When a newer version of the software is detected an update will be done on the perviously cached cloned git repository.
+When a newer version of the software is detected an update will be done on the previously cached cloned git repository.
 The update will be stored back in the cache.
 If `B_GET` completes succesfully, a folder called `name` will be available with the repository content.